JB Hunt's profit falls 24% on continued industry headwinds

 Shares of the company, which closed 3.7% higher on Tuesday, reversed course in aftermarket trading, falling 2.5% after the results.

-(Reporting by Abhinav Parmar, Pratyush Thakur in Bengaluru; Editing by Alan Barona)
+(Reporting by Abhinav Parmar and Pratyush Thakur in Bengaluru; Editing by Alan Barona)